Pret-a-LLOD/Cycles-api/README.md

 [1] Lanau-Coronas, M., & Gracia, J. (2020, May).
 Graph Exploration and Cross-lingual Word Embeddings for Translation Inference Across Dictionaries.
 In Proceedings of the 2020 Globalex Workshop on Linked Lexicography (pp. 106-110).

 [2] Villegas, M., Melero, M., Bel, N., & Gracia, J. (2016, May).
 Leveraging RDF graphs for crossing multiple bilingual dictionaries.
 In Proceedings of the Tenth International Conference on Language Resources and Evaluation (LREC'16) (pp. 868-876).

+## License

+Cycles-api was developed by the SID group (University of Zaragoza).

+>    This program is free software: you can redistribute it and/or modify
+    it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+>    This program is distributed in the hope that it will be useful,
+    but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+>    You should have received a copy of the GNU General Public License
+    along with this program.
+If not, see [http://www.gnu.org/licenses/].